rlandgra/ITIS6177-FinalProject-ComputerVision/README.md

 ## Contributing

-Feel free to reach out to me if you have any suggestions on changes.
+Feel free to reach out to me if you have any suggestions on to changes.